 The Uffizi Gallery is a must-see Florence Museum.
 If you are planning to visit the Uffizi and want to know what to see then this article is for you.
 We’ve reached out to our top local guides in Florence and asked them, “What do we absolutely positively have to see when visiting the Uffizi Museum.

 This is what they told us…

 Sean’s Pro Tip: Planning can be tough.
 You read a bunch, forget it, then read more.
 I like to bookmark helpful posts in a folder so I can circle back prior to or during my trip.
-Consider bookmarking this post and a few other great reads:
+Consider bookmarking this post so you can circle back to it on your trip!